stef/libsphinx/README.md

 ## Standalone Binaries

-pitchforked sphinx comes with very simple binaries, so you can build your own password storage even from shell scripts.
+libsphinx comes with very simple binaries, so you can build your own password storage even from shell scripts.
 Each step in the protocol is handled by one binary: